EAndrade-Lotero/ElFarolArthur/README.md

 # ElFarolArthur

-**ElFarolArthur** is a Python code for replicating Brian Arthur's method of predictors to solve [El Farol Bar problem](https://sites.santafe.edu/~wbarthur/elfarol.htm).
+**ElFarolArthur** is a Python implementation of Brian Arthur's method of predictors to solve [El Farol Bar problem](https://sites.santafe.edu/~wbarthur/elfarol.htm).

 ---